National Network (Serbia)

 The National Network (Народна мрежа; NM) is a political organization created by Vladan Glišić after leaving the Dveri movement.
 In 2018–2020, the organization was affiliated with the Serbian Patriotic Alliance.

-The movement took part in the 2016 parliamentary election as part of the National Aliance coalition, but gained only 0.46% of the vote and did not enter to parliament.
+The movement took part in the 2016 parliamentary election as part of the National Alliance coalition, but gained only 0.46% of the vote and did not enter to parliament.

 The movement opposes the government of Aleksandar Vucic, and calls for the creation of a united pre-election opposition front.

 At the end of 2020, the movement planned to take part in the creation of a broad right-wing coalition of the Serbian opposition, along with the POKS, DSS and SSZ, however, the idea of a coalition is thrown out and the DSS has formed its own coalition with the POKS, called National Democratic Alternative.

 National Network signed a cooperation agreement with the far-right Serbian Party Oathkeepers in February 2021.